What is the Insurrection Act and How Do I Prepare

 What the Insurrection Act Does Not Allow the President to Do

-Under true martial law, military authority replaces civilian governance.
-Civil liberties may be suspended, military courts replace civilian courts, and elections can be postponed or canceled.
-The Supreme Court has ruled that martial law is unconstitutional when civilian courts are still functioning.
+Under martial law, military authority replaces civilian authority.
+Rights are often curtailed or eliminated completely and military courts replace civilian courts.
+Elections are often postponed or cancelled altogether.
+However, the supreme court has ruled that martial law is unconstitutional when civilian courts are still functioning.
+Martial law is used when civilian authority has completely collapsed.

 Surviving This Unique Season in American History